LibreTexts/ngshare/api-specifications.md

 ### Directory tree
 Assignments consist of a directory, notebook files in the root, and optional supplementary files in the root and/or subdirectories.
 In order to send an entire assignment in one request, a JSON file has a list of maps for each file.
 The following structure will be referred to as "encoded directory tree."

+`path` should be in Unix style, and should be relative.
+For example: `a.ipynb` or `notes/a.txt`.
+Pathnames not following this style will be rejected by server with error "Illegal path".

 ```javascript
 [
     {